Common sunflower: Floret arrangement

 where θ is the angle, r is the radius or distance from the center, and n is the index number of the floret and c is a constant scaling factor.
 It is a form of Fermat's spiral.
 The angle 137.5° is related to the golden ratio (55/144 of a circular angle, where 55 and 144 are Fibonacci numbers) and gives a close packing of florets.
 This model has been used to produce computer generated representations of sunflowers.

 Genome

-The sunflower genome is diploid with a base chromosome number of 17 and an estimated genome size of 2,871–3,189 million base pairs.
+The sunflower genome is diploid with a base chromosome number of 17 and an estimated genome size of 2,871–3,189 billion base pairs.
 Some sources claim its true size is around 3.5 billion base pairs (slightly larger than the human genome).